 A Remedy for Lifes, Hurts, Habits & Hang-ups

-Celebrate Recovery Meets Every Monday at 6:00 PM
+Celebrate Recovery Meets on Mondays at 6:00 PM

 The purpose of Heritage Christian Center’s Celebrate Recovery Program is to fellowship and celebrate God’s healing power in our lives through the “8 Recovery Principles”.
 This experience allows us to be changed.
 By working and applying these Biblical principles, we begin to grow spiritually.